Micromonas: Antibiotic

 For M. pusilla, sensitivity towards an antibiotic is likely defined by the impairment of growth, rather than a lethal effect, when subjected to bactericidal levels of that particular antibiotic.
 The susceptibility of other strains of M. pusilla towards this set of antibiotics should be the same.

 Genetics

 Evolutionary history

 Micromonas diverged early on from the lineage that led to all modern terrestrial plants.
-Individual species have very similar 18S ribosomal RNA gene sequences, a comparison often used to determine microscopic speciation, however, only 90% of different genes are shared between all Micromonas species.
-This presence or absence of complete genes, compared with only small changes of sequence to specific genes, suggests that Micromonas is the result of intensive horizontal gene transfer.
+Individual species have very similar 18S ribosomal RNA gene sequences, a comparison often used to determine microscopic speciation; however, <90% of different genes are shared between the two genome sequenced Micromonas species.
+They have more notable differences in the V1-V2 region of the 16S ribosomal RNA genes (located in the chloroplast genome).
+More recent analyses show just how divergent they are in relation to other green lineage members, specifically land plants and chlorophyte green algae.

+Although Micromonas pusilla was thought to represent a single species, genetic studies have shown that Micromonas lineages diverged from each other as early as 65 million years ago, accumulating a large amount of genetic differences.
+The lack of morphological differentiation means that Micromonas pusilla may be considered a cryptic species complex.